MollyMaclachlan/smooth_logger/README.md

 Log.edit_scope("DEBUG", Categories.ENABLED)
 ```

 The above statement could, for example, be used to temporarily enable debug statements if an error is detected.

-Be aware that only the categories defined in the Categories enum will be recognised; attempting to pass anything else as a category will prompt a warning, and the scope will not be added/edited.
+Only the categories defined in the `Categories` enum will be recognised; attempting to pass anything else as a category will prompt a warning, and the scope will not be added/edited.

 Finally, you can remove any scope with the following method: